Emergence of quantum dynamics from chaos: The case of prequantum cat maps: Introduction

 \section{Introduction}

 Early in the inception of quantum mechanics, it became clear that the differences with classical mechanics were too drastic, both in the predictions and the mathematical formalism, for them not to warrant a deeper explanation.
-We now understand, in what has come to be known as Bohr's correspondence principle, that the classical world emerges as a limiting case of its quantum counterpart.
+We now begin to understand, through Bohr's correspondence principle, how the classical world emerges as a limiting case of its quantum counterpart.
 Celebrated results in this direction include Egorov's theorem and the WKB approximation.

-In recent years, work by Faure and Tsujii has hinted at a potential relationship in the other direction: they have shown that quantum dynamics can emerge from the long-term behavior of both discrete \cite{ faure4, faure-tsujii} and continuous \cite{faure-tsujii2} chaotic classical systems.
-Such a correspondence, going from classical to quantum, is interesting because quantum mechanics is considered to be the more fundamental physical theory.
-Could it be that the quantum effects that we experimentally observe are in fact manifestations of an underlying chaotic yet deterministic (nonlocal) system?
+In recent years, work by Faure and Tsujii has hinted at a potential relationship in the other direction: they have shown that quantum dynamics can emerge from the long-term behaviour of both discrete \cite{ faure07, faure15} and continuous \cite{faure24} chaotic classical systems.

-Their observations are closely related to the problem of quantization.
-Heuristically, this is a procedure for going from a classical system to its quantum analog.
-It is quite natural to stare at a classical system and dwell on the question: what underlying quantum system is giving rise to my observations?
-A first remark is that this question is often ill-defined because two quantum systems can give rise to the same classical dynamics as limiting cases.
-This leads to a wealth of questions, making the theory of quantization very rich from a mathematical point of view.
-Is there a procedure more canonical than others?
-Can we reduce, if not remove, the arbitrariness in our choices?
-As the physical systems evolve, for how long is the classical to quantum correspondence preserved?
-Could we have guessed quantum mechanics from classical dynamics?

-Until recently, there have been two general approaches to delve into questions of this sort: the algebraic theory of deformation quantization and the geometric analog known as geometric quantization.
-These two formalizations are dual to each other, much like the Heisenberg and Schrödinger pictures in quantum mechanics.
+Their observations relate to the problem of quantization, that is, going from a classical system to its quantum counterpart.
+Mathematically, quantization is subtle because it involves choices, making it unclear which procedures are more canonical.
+Until recently, two general approaches existed: geometric quantization and the algebraic theory of deformation quantization.
+These are dual to each other, much like the Heisenberg and Schrödinger pictures in quantum mechanics.

 It turns out that the first step of geometric quantization, known as prequantization, can be compelling in its own right.
 Roughly speaking, prequantum dynamics is the same as classical dynamics but with the introduction of complex phases.
 It should feel natural to introduce complex phases because these govern interference effects, a key characteristic of wave and quantum dynamics.
 The evolution of these phases over time is dictated by the classical trajectories.
 More precisely, prequantization is equivalent to picking a contact $\text{U}(1)$-extension of the classical dynamics.